sul-dlss-deprecated/lyberservices-scripts/README.md

 Note that we hope to retire this repo:
 - if you are writing a new script, please surface it in #dlss-infrastructure channel to see if there is a different way to get the desired result, without adding to our maintenance burden.

-This code was in the pre-assembly repo before pre-assembly became a Rails app.
+This code was in the sul-dlss/pre-assembly git repo before pre-assembly became a Rails app.
-It was in the v3-legacy branch of pre-assembly.
+After the Rails version of pre-assembly, this code was in the v3-legacy branch of the sul-dlss/pre-assembly git repo.

 ## Deployment